Lam-Git/Python-Games/ping-pong/README.md

 Turtle is an inbuilt graphic module in Python.
 It uses a panel and pen to depict illustrations.

-Here are the control:
+Here are the control: (pong.py)

 Left paddle:
-w - up
+W - up
-s - down
+S - down

 Right paddle:
-Key up
+Arrow Key-up
-Key down
+Arrow Key-down